cosme12/SimpleCoin/README.md

 1. The first process takes care of mining, updating new blockchains and finding the proof of work.

-2. The second process runs the flask server where peer nodes and users can connect to ask for the entire blockchain or sumbmit new transactions.
+2. The second process runs the flask server where peer nodes and users can connect to ask for the entire blockchain or submit new transactions.

 > Parallel processes don't run in python IDLE, so make sure you are running it from the console.